atetz/atetz.github.io/_src/posts/sandbox-n8n.md

 There are also some less visually prominent options that take you to the admin panel, let you use templates (predefined workflows), open the help page or let you view insights.

-**Data structure and flow**
+#### Data structure and flow
 Each node receives and processes data in an array of json objects.
 The output of the first node is the input of the second node and so on.
-Except the first node that serves as a trigger node,  like a scheduler or webhook.
+Except the very first node that serves as a trigger node (like a scheduler or webhook).
 This node only produces an output based on the trigger settings.

-By default nodes wil process an array of multiple items for each item.
+By default nodes will process an array of multiple items for each item.
 So for example if the node receives an array of multiple shipments to work with:

 ```json
 [{ "shipment": 1 }, { "shipment": 2 }, { "shipment": 3 }]